Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Each bite was accompanied by a story-about traditions, tuning caves or the butcher who has been in the market for three generations.

-On the upper deck, we settled as best we could in a small dining room where the cassoulet bubbled and the wine flowed without measure.
-It wasn’t just a market- it was Toulouse served on a plate.
+On the upper floor, we squeezed into a small dining room where the cassoulet bubbled and the wine flowed freely.
+It wasn’t just a market, it was Toulouse served on a plate.

 ✨ Come hungry, leave in love.